 Below you will see a 32-bit image being displayed as 8-bit with no tone mapping or further tonal adjustments applied.
 32-bit simply contains too much tonal range to display, so we typically apply a procedure called Tone Mapping to map that tonal information to a range that can be displayed accurately.
 See the topic Tone Mapping HDR images for more information.

-Once work on a 32-bit image is completed, you may need to convert its colour format and, crucially, its colour profile if you intend to distribute or share it.
-For example, you might want to export as an 8-bit JPEG with an sRGB colour profile.
+Once work on a 32-bit image is completed, you may need to convert its color format and, crucially, its color profile if you intend to distribute or share it.
+For example, you might want to export as an 8-bit JPEG with an sRGB color profile.
 Alternatively, if you are maintaining a lossless workflow, you can stay in 32-bit and export to a linear unbounded format.

-To convert the colour format and profile before export:
+To convert the color format and profile before export:

-From the Document menu, select Colour Format and choose your desired format; for example, RGB 8-bit.
+From the Document menu, select Color Format and choose your desired format; for example, RGB 8-bit.